etraveli/refactoring-java/CHANGELIST.md

     - Reasoning
         - The test coverage is now 100% for the project
         - The project now has a jacoco plugin to measure the test coverage
+13. Implement strategy pattern for rental calculation
+    - Changes
+        - Implement strategy pattern for rental calculation
+        - Add unit tests for the strategy pattern
+        - Update the code to use the strategy pattern
+    - Reasoning
+        - The strategy pattern is a better way to manage the rental calculation logic.
+It provides a way to change the rental calculation logic without changing the main application logic.